pydantic/logfire/docs/integrations/fastapi.md

 - `values`: A dictionary mapping argument names of the endpoint function to parsed and validated values.
 - `errors`: A list of validation errors for any invalid inputs.

-You can customize this by passing an `attributes_mapper` function to `instrument_fastapi`.
+You can customize this by passing an `request_attributes_mapper` function to `instrument_fastapi`.
 This function will be called with the `Request` or `WebSocket` object and the default attributes dictionary.
 It should return a new dictionary of attributes, or `None` to skip logging this request.
 For example: